 The main willow species at altitude are Downy Willow, Salix lapponum, Grey Willow, S. cinerea, Tea-Leaf Willow, S. phylicifolia, and in some areas the Woolly Willow, S. lanata.

-At the lower end of the Montane zone, you will also find wind-whipped downy birch and aspen, and the occasional leaning, battered Scots pine, Sessile oak, and rowan standing by itself.
+At the lower end of the Montane zone, you will also find wind-whipped downy birch and aspen, and the occasional leaning, battered Scots pine, Sessile oak, or rowan crouching by itself in a relatively less-exposed corner.